natos/esibildosola.com/content/classes.md

 Marcela finished her yoga Purna Yoga teacher's training at the International Yoga Federation in Argentina back in 2011 and before that, she also studied Iyengar Yoga.
 Ever since she's also studied Okido yoga, Acro yoga, she loves to be a student and to practice Vinyasa on a regular basis.
 This wide range of knowledge gives Marcela the tools to adapt the class to each student.
 Marcela teaches weekly classes of Artistic Yoga at Pole Dance Factory Amsterdam on Fridays afternoon.
 She is also available for private classes and group classes on demand.
+[Get in touch](/contact)

 {{< images size="1" >}}
 {{% image src="/assets/images/classes/classes-yoga.jpg" %}}